Sciman101/sciman101.github.io/spotlight.md

 description: Things my friends have been working on!
 ---
 # Spotlight
-Every month, I'll be adding new projects here my friends have been working on that I think deserve recognition.
+Every now and then, I'll add new projects here my friends have been working on that I think deserve recognition.
 These could be games, artwork, music - whatever they happen to be doing.
 Check them out!

 ## November 2021 - Disaster Engine
 <img src="/assets/img/disasterengine.png" style='height:50%'>